geany/geany-osx/README.md

 	jhbuild -m geany.modules build geany-bundle
 	```

-	There are other useful module installation options e.g. if you plan to develop
+	There are other useful module installation options - check the geany.modules
-	Geany - check the geany.modules file for more options.
+	file for more options.

 Bundling
 --------